WildAid/o-fish-ios/README.md

   - Select the "Product" menu and then the "Run" item to build and run the application on the destination you just chose.
     - If you do not see your changes in the application, make sure to uninstall the application and try building again.

-To be able to login to the app once it is built, you need to create a user in your instance of the [O-FISH Realm App](https://github.com/WildAid/o-fish-realm).
+To be able to login to the app once it is built, you need to create a user in your instance of the [O-FISH Realm App](https://github.com/WildAid/o-fish-realm) or [in the sandbox environment](https://wildaid.github.io/contribute/sandbox.html).